N0K0/Hacky-blog/content/posts/guides/LimeSDR/lime_sdr_fedora.md

 but nothing has really been available..

-So instead of rolling my own decoder from scratch i've instead been looking two projects, one which everyone already has been using, and one which everyone who just wants to capture trackingdata fast has been using.
+So instead of rolling my own decoder from scratch i've instead been looking two projects, one which everyone already has been using, and one which everyone who just wants to capture tracking data fast has been using.

 First tool is no other than `Wireshark`.
 Which ships with a GSMTAP dissector that works perfectly out of the box.
 Just start Wireshark and make it listen to for example the Loopback device and you will see data immediately.